-Mandy Moore Says Jack And Rebecca’s ‘This Is Us’ Marriage Reminds Her Of Her Marriage To Ryan Adams
+Mandy Moore Says Jack And Rebecca’s ‘This Is Us’ Marriage Reminds Her Of Marriage To Ryan Adams

-Mandy Moore says the life of her This Is Us s alter ego, Rebecca Pearson, reminds her of her own life in some ways.
+Mandy Moore says the life of her This Is Us alter ego, Rebecca Pearson, reminds her of her own life in some ways.
 In an interview posted by the Hollywood Reporter, Moore said she brings a piece of herself to the role on the hit NBC drama, and that includes pieces from her real-life heartbreak.

 “I bring all of my life to this part and this character,” Mandy said.

-While Mandy Moore is just 33 years old and was still a little girl during the timeframe that much of This Is Us depicts, she says she can relate to the woes of the Pearson matriarch, who she plays from age 27 to age 66 on the show.
+While Mandy Moore is just 33-years-old and was still a little girl during the timeframe that much of This Is Us depicts, she says she can relate to the woes of the Pearson matriarch, who she plays from age 27 to age 66 on the show.

 Last year, Mandy ended her six-year marriage to singer Ryan Adams, and now she says she can relate to what Rebecca and her husband Jack (Milo Ventimiglia) are going through as they navigate murky marital waters.